-Professor Michael Stevens, Chairman of Governors, OA (1968)
+Professor Michael Stevens, Chair of Governors, OA (1968)

-Mike qualified in medicine at the University of London and specialised in paediatrics.
-He worked in the UK and overseas before appointment as Professor of Paediatric Oncology at the University of Bristol.
-In addition to senior NHS and university responsibilities, he has held professional and academic leadership positions in the UK and Europe.
-Now retired from clinical practice, he remains academically active in a part time capacity as an Emeritus Professor.
-He was President of the OA Club 2011-14, became a governor in 2014 and was appointed Chair in January 2018.
-He lives between Bristol and Bath and is married with three grown-up children, one of whom lives in Hong Kong where he is a regular visitor.
-He can be contacted at the school via firstname.lastname@example.org.
+Mike qualified in medicine at the University of London, undertook much of his early postgraduate training in Oxford and specialised in paediatrics.
+He subsequently undertook research and clinical practice both overseas and in the UK before appointment as Professor of Paediatric Oncology at the University of Bristol.
+In addition to senior NHS and university responsibilities, he held academic and professional leadership positions nationally and internationally.
+Now retired, he remains an Emeritus Professor.
+He became a governor in 2014 and was appointed Chair in January 2018.
+He and his wife Sue now live near Oxford and have three grown-up children and five grandchildren.
+He can be contacted at the school via [email protected].

 After an education at the Dragon, Sedbergh School and Magdalen College, Oxford, Robbie qualified as a Chartered Accountant.
 He has spent his career working in finance and has had senior positions in companies including Vodafone, Terra Firma, Odeon & UCI Cinemas and Four Seasons Health Care.
 He is currently a senior adviser to the Canadian pension fund OMERS and a director of Associated British Ports.
 Robbie has lived in Abingdon for over 20 years.
 His three children were all educated locally.
 A keen sportsman, he enjoys tennis, golf and skiing.